jmetzger/training-kubernetes-architektur/tipps-tricks/oomkiller-test-max-ready-seconds.md

  1. Deploy a working version
  2. Deploy a new version that fails with OOM-Killer (but we can be sure pod from old replicaset still works)

+## Hint: more than 1 replica

+  * If you have more than one replicasm, system will still work
+  * Keeping replicas - 1 (So 3 replicas, still 2 left)

 ## Step 1: Create deployment that works

 ```